How Prodigy Education’s "Motivation First!" Approach Helps Drive Educational OutcomesAll Posts

 What is "Motivation First!"?

-Motivation First! not only anchors our education-based philosophical beliefs but also helps Prodigy to provide a unified approach to all things education — from our engaging math game to our in-house tutoring for students globally.
+Motivation First! not only anchors our education-based philosophical beliefs but also helps Prodigy to provide a unified approach to all things education — including Prodigy Math, our popular online math game and our newest addition, Prodigy English.

 Through our work with internal researchers, parents, teachers, and district leaders we discovered: